 FSIS notified Spanish authorities where the contaminated ham was produced, and they discovered that associated products entered the country separately.
 These are the products that may be circulating on the market and are therefore subject to recall.

 Listeria Food Poisoning Symptoms

 Listeriosis can occur after ingestion of as few as 1,000 Listeria monocytogenes bacteria.
 After initially being ingested, the incubation period typically lasts from one to eight weeks.
-Within five days, the bacteria may be found in all body areas including the central nervous system (CNS), heart, eyes etc. Signs and symptoms of listeriosis include:
+Within five days, the bacteria may be found in all body areas including the central nervous system (CNS), heart, eyes, etc. Signs and symptoms of listeriosis food poisoning include:

 - muscle aches

 If the infection has spread to the CNS, symptoms may include: